-Our next rating metric ranked and compared the visual display of each VR headset, which is responsible for 20% of the final score for each product.
+Our next rating metric ranked and compared the visual display of each VR headset.
 We looked at the image quality, the screen resolution, and field of view, as well as how much ambient light entered each product to determine scores.
 The Cosmos did significantly better, earning one of the top scores of the entire group.

 We had mixed results when it came to how the Cosmos blocked ambient light.
 Some of our testers found that a noticeable amount of light came in — enough to disrupt gameplay — while others found outside light completely blocked.
 This entirely depends on the shape of your face and isn't a problem if it does fit but we did deduct some points since the other headsets had a much more universal fit.

 We rated and compared how comfortable it is to wear each headset for our next metric.
 We had different users try out each headset and rank how they felt and note if their faces got overly sweaty while wearing them.
 We also made sure that we had some judges try out each headset with glasses to see if there is sufficient space.
 The Cosmos didn't do exceptionally well, scoring just above average.

 Overall, our judges found the Cosmos to be quite comfortable to wear — even for marathon gaming sessions.
 We did find the headset is prone to sliding around if you move rapidly and you can feel the weight of the tether tugging on the left side.